HeisenBugDev/HeisenBugDev-Mod-Hosting/README.md

 We are going to try to use adsense in a way that doesn't bother you.
 If you are a developer and put your mod on the website, you will see no ads when you login.
 Also, we try to give back the money the ads bring in to you.

 # Issues and Trello
 Trello is meant to be used for tracking the **status** of work on something (has someone started on it?
 Are we about to?
 Just an idea?
-Testing?) whereas GH Issues and PRs are for details about that (checklist, dicussions, x needs to be rewritten for y to work, etc).
+Testing?) whereas the Discourse category (HeisenBugDev) and PRs are for details about that (checklist, dicussions, x needs to be rewritten for y to work, etc).

 Here is the Trello board for people who want to see the status of things https://trello.com/b/TSoCaDP5/heisenbugdev